shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 ## Lab Purpose

-This lab will help you launch a Kali Linux instance to get you started on learning more about Penetration Testing (Pentesting).
+This lab will help you launch a Kali Linux instance in OpenStack to get you started on learning more about Penetration Testing (Pentesting).

 ### Learning Outcomes